The Long Dark – Story Mode – Wintermute Walkthrough (Episode 2) > MGW: Video Game Guides, Cheats, Tips and Tricks

 Encounter 1: Right in front of Trapper’s Cabin

-Encounter 2: Climb the hill to the right of Trapper’s.
-You should be travelling parallel to the rock wall.
+Encounter 2: Climb the hill to the right of Trappers.
+It would help if you were traveling parallel to the rock wall.

 Encounter 4: Near the railroad tracks in front of the Camp Office.
 You want to approach directly from Frozen Creek to ensure his pathfinding doesn’t glitch